-The Advertising Standards Authority of Singapore (ASAS) is an advisory council to the Consumers Association of Singapore (CASE).
-It was set up in 1976 to promote ethical advertising in Singapore and is the self-regulatory body of the advertising industry.
+ASAS was established in 1976 as a Council under the Consumers Association of Singapore (CASE) to promote ethical advertising in Singapore.
+It is the self-regulatory body of the advertising industry.

 - Advise on any business-to-business advertisement feedback, provided that it is brought to the attention of the ASAS in accordance with the procedure of lodging a complaint.
-ASAS is able to rule on disputes between members of the Singapore Advertisers Association, the Association of Accredited Advertising Agents, Advertising Media Owners’ Association of Singapore and the Association of Broadcasters.
+Ask a query here

 - withholding advertising space or time from advertisers, and withdrawal of the trading privileges from advertising agencies.
 Both these sanctions are applied by the media owners.